 7. Eat plenty of Italian food

 I guess this one goes without saying.
 But if you want your kids to eat well while on holiday then Venice is the place for you.
 My husband told me, before we went, that he’d read that the food wasn’t supposed to be that great in Venice.
-Well they were wrong.
+Well, they were wrong.
 We had some lovely pasta, pizza and ice cream and we mostly ate on a street right behind the main St Mark’s square.
 Most restaurants there are really good value for money.

-8. Window shop
+8. Window shopping in Venice